 Getting to Symphony Center

-From the north: Take the Edens Expressway (I-94) to the Kennedy Expressway (I-90/94).
-Exit at westbound Washington Boulevard. and proceed east to Columbus Drive.
-Turn right and proceed south to eastbound Ida B. Wells Drive.
-Turn right and then at Michigan Avenue, turn right again, heading north for one block.
-After Van Buren Street, enter the Grant Park South Garage entrance on the left, in the middle of Michigan Avenue.
+From the north/northwest: Take the Edens Expressway (I-94) to the Kennedy Expressway (I-90/94).
+At the Jayne Byrne Interchange, merge onto I-290 East and West Ida B. Wells Drive.
+Turn left onto East Congress Plaza Dr (at Michigan Avenue) and then make a right turn onto Michigan Ave.
+The Grant Park South Garage entrance is on the left, in the middle of Michigan Avenue.

 From the west: The Eisenhower (I-290) becomes westbound Congress Parkway/Ida B. Wells Drive.
 Proceed east past Michigan Avenue.
 Turn left on to eastbound Ida B. Wells Drive, heading northwest.
 Turn right on to Michigan Avenue, heading north.
 Enter the Grant Park South Garage on the left, in the middle of Michigan Avenue.